Skip to contents

 That allows us to analyse the extend to which the weights are evenly distributed.
 A very unequal distribution should hint that some observations contribute much more to identification and that some observations may not contribute much.

-We may then want to explore the distribution of weights along several variables.
-Depending on the shape of the data, there might be some obvious way to analyse it: if the data is an individual-time panel, one may want to group it by individual and time.
-That can be done with, by providing these two dimensions as the var_x and var_y arguments.
+If the data is an individual-time panel, one may want to plot each observation using a heatmap.
+That can be done with, by providing these two dimensions as the var_x and var_y arguments of idid_viz_weights.

 When the data has a geographical dimension, one may want to plot a map of the weights.
 The function idid_viz_weights_map allows to do easily do that by only providing a shape file in a sf format along with the join variable name.